 Master Production Schedule:

 It is a collection of quantities for every produced item indicating its stage.
 MPS is formulated from customer’s orders or demand forecasts.
 The MPS system’s input is then broken down into specific component needs.
-MPS is the critical component that supports the MRP, so many companies go for a trial run to check the computability of MPS with MRP.
+MPS is the critical component that supports the MRP, so many companies go for a trial run to check the compatibility of MPS with MRP.

 Inventory Status File (ISF):